deGrootLab/Sfilter_Cylinder/README.md

 ## 3.What can it do?
 ### 3.1.
 Count ion permeation
 ![permeation](Fig/ion-counting.jpg "permeation definition")
-Ion permeation is defined by sequentially passing though 4,1,3 compartment.
+An ion permeation event is defined by sequentially passing though 4,1,3 compartment.
 We provide a command line tool to run this counting. `count_cylinder.py`

 ### 3.2.
 Track binding site occupancy state